alphacep/vosk-api/doc/models.md

   * `am/final.mdl` - acoustic model
   * `conf/mfcc.conf` - mfcc config file.
 Make sure you take mfcc_hires.conf version if you are using hires model (most external ones)
   * `conf/model.conf` - provide default decoding beams and silence phones. you have to create this file yourself, it is not present in kaldi model
-  * `ivector/final.dubm` - take ivector files from ivector extractor
+  * `ivector/final.dubm` - take ivector files from ivector extractor (optional folder if the model is trained with ivectors)
   * `ivector/final.ie`
   * `ivector/final.mat`
   * `ivector/splice.conf`